Design and Technology

 Ingredients will be measured using cups and simple weighing scales, to the nearest half kg.
 Using these scales will mean the children becoming familiar with such concepts, such as there being 1000 grammes to a kg.

 At this stage of their development Year 2 children will begin to understand the health advantages of a balanced diet.
 In scientific terms they will become more aware of how carbohydrates, fats and proteins can only be consumed in moderation, as parts of a meal.
-They will use what they have been taught to create and prepare their own dishes.

 The children will design and build a model Fire Engine, working out which construction materials will be most suitable.
 Linked to this will be an element of problem solving, for example what happens to motion if axles are not aligned accurately?